-To ensure that our suppliers are aligned with our values and line of work, we require them to sign and comply with the requirements established in the Supplier Code of Conduct.
+Each of our suppliers complies with the requirements set out in the Code of Conduct for Suppliers.
 This document includes our guidelines and fundamental principles in four areas:

 Human rights: guidelines in accordance with the UN Declaration of Human Rights, which establishes freedom of association, labor practices, and fair and anti-discriminatory treatment, among others.